turingschool/try-turing/fe-weekday/index.md

 ## Welcome!

 We are so glad you are here!
 To get set up...
+1. Please sign in here: <a target="blank" href="http://bit.ly/3949emq"> http://bit.ly/3949emq</a>
 1. Open up <a target="blank" href="http://codepen.io/">CodePen</a> in a browser (preferably Chrome) and log in to your account
 1. Please change your zoom name to first name, last initial, pronouns (ex: _Amy H. (she/her)_)
 <br><br>

 ## What to Expect

 Over the course of the day, we will write code, explore the mindsets that successful developers have, and learn a little more about Turing.
 We will ask you to introduce yourself, ask questions, and occasionally share out answers to the technical work we do!
-Below is our agenda for the day (all in MST):
+Below is our agenda for the day:

-- **1:00 - 1:15** Welcome, Intros, Setup
+- **15 min** Welcome, Intros, Setup
-- **1:15 - 3:45** Instruction (with breaks!)
+- **2 hours, 30 min** Instruction (with breaks!)
-- **3:45 - 4:15** Turing Info
+- **30 min** Turing Info
-- **4:15 - 5:00** Alumni Panel
+- **45 min** Alumni Panel
 <br><br>

 ## Intros